-Patrick D. Wallace, the Assistant Chief of Staff for Coast Guard Affairs, Captain Alfred S. Cheaye, and Assistant Minister of Defense for Coast Guard Affairs, Commander S. Weaka Peters, is not clear.
+(C) The exact command relationship between the Commandant, Captain Patrick D. Wallace, the Assistant Chief of Staff for Coast Guard Affairs, Captain Alfred S. Cheaye, and Assistant Minister of Defense for Coast Guard Affairs, Commander S. Weaka Peters, is not clear.
 However, most important decisions or requests that require coordination at the ministerial level or higher go through Captain Cheaye.

-Four of the patrol boats/craft in the equipment inventory are of US origin.
+(C)- Four of the patrol boats/craft in the equipment inventory are of US origin.
 The remainder were delivered from Sweden in September 1980.

-(C/NP) The older US patrol craft are operational but in deplorable condition.
+(C/NF) The older US patrol craft are operational but in deplorable condition.
 Routine maintenance is seldom performed, although some maintenance equipment is available.
 Consequently, communications and electronics equipment are in unsatisfactory condition.
 There are virtually no spare parts except for the spares that were delivered with the boats.
 Under the new postcoup leadership, the LNCG appears to be more interested in correcting these problems.

+(C) The Coast Guard's logistic system is almost nonexistent.
 There has been little planning to organize programs to support maintenance of its forces.
 A continued shortage of funds and materials has been harmful to the development of a viable force.
 Several members of the Coast Guard have the capability to repair vessels; but they are hindered by a lack of tools and spare parts.
 Cannibalization further hampers equipment availability.
 When units are available fuel shortages restrict use.

+- (9) Personnel Procurement and Retention

-(U) See paragraph 3.a.
+- (U) See paragraph 3.a.
 (7)

+- (10) Training

-there is some basic seamanship and academic training, no follow-on training is conducted.
+(C).
+The overall training program has been inadequate.
+Although there is some basic seamanship and academic training, no follow-on training is conducted.
 There is no program in fleet operations or on-the-job training once personnel sre assigned.
 Virtually all officers have been trained in the US, but their skill levels are low because of a lack of actual operational experience.